moveit/moveit2_tutorials/doc/examples/moveit_configuration/moveit_configuration_tutorial.rst

 MoveIt Configuration
 ==================================

-The recommended way of configuring MoveIt for your robot is by creating a Colcon package containing the MoveIt Configuration.
+The recommended way of configuring MoveIt for your robot is by creating a colcon package containing the MoveIt Configuration.

 Suppose you would like to create a configuration package for some robot named ``my_robot``.
 To do this, you can create a Colcon package named ``my_robot_moveit_config``, whose structure is as follows: